 <span class="amount">{value.priceAfterDiscount}</span>

-<template lwc:if={typeAttributes.showDiscount}>
+<template lwc:if="{typeAttributes.showDiscount}">

 <span class="discount">{value.discountPercentage}% off</span>